The global and independent platform for the SAP community.

 Bottlenecks

-The integration of DDMRP and DDRWP in Camelot Demand-driven Lean Planning Suite has the following advantages, among others: During design or parameterization, DDRWP parameters such as cycle times, production quantities and campaign frequency are used to automatically determine the level of DDMRP inventory buffers and align them with production constraints and lead times.
+The integration of DDMRP and DDRWP in the Camelot Demand-Driven Lean Planning Suite has the following advantages: DDRWP parameters such as cycle times, production quantities and campaign frequency are used in design and parameterization to automatically determine the level of DDMRP inventory buffers and to align them with production requirements and lead times.
+During production planning, the projected inventory buffers are calculated based on the current demand situation and can be taken into account to set alerts and/or prioritize for automatic intervention when bottlenecks occur.

 https://e3mag.com/partners/camelot-itlab-gmbh/Download cover story